 This is an issue that requires confrontation and proactivity; it’s too easy to sideline this as an “icky” problem—metaphorically and literally—and thus to be passive in our “actionable” solutions and say, well, the same, but more.

 Adding Outreach Coordinators and Program Administrators and ACRONYMS sound nice, but without direct social, economic, and environmental action, it is derelict.

 Central Square, physically, is depressing even for the privileged.
 How can we expect anyone to be uplifted in this setting?

 Cleaning and maintenance matter.
 So does good, useful, attractive design of the public way.
 We fail badly in Central Square on all these fronts.

-Last week in Congress, Pope Francis talked about hope even for those convicted of the most serious crimes in our country.
 We must provide hope for those among us, especially the least among us, and in many ways it starts with the physical environment we create and keep.

 *Some of you will disagree because of my support for Twining’s Mass & Main zoning petition.
 However, I believe, again, that the proposed massing and density is contextually appropriate and desirable.